ebrahimfeghhi/ebrahimfeghhi.github.io/_posts/2020-11-20-rnn_equation.md

 ![Firing Rate](/images/IMG-2568.jpg)

-In the machine learning community, alpha_r is set to 1.
-Setting alpha_r to one brings us back to equation (1), except now in discrete time domain.
+In the machine learning community, the membrane time constants are typically ignored and set to 1.
+Doing so bring us to equation (1), except now in discrete time domain.

 ![Full Circle](/images/IMG-2567.jpg)

+We've now come full circle, and hopefully this article helped you gain a better intuition behind the RNN hidden state update equation.